 Therefore, we are unable to comment on the acceptability of any particular practitioner, training course or qualification, other than those specifically mentioned in our definitions eg Doctor or NVQ 3 Beauty.

-Before offering any service, you have a responsibility to ensure that the level of training you possess meets any regulatory or industry standards/requirements, or in the absence of such, would be deemed by ‘reasonable judgement’ to have done so.
-Formally accredited courses provide an important quality control measure and when the service you provide involves practical work you should take particular care to assess the suitability of the training.
+Before offering any service, you have a responsibility to ensure that the level of training you possess meets both the insurer’s requirements (as specified in the definition) and any regulatory or industry standards/requirements.
+In the absence of such requirements, you must determine if the training would by ‘reasonable judgement’ be deemed to be good quality, comprehensive and appropriate.
+Formally accredited courses provide an important quality control measure and you should take particular care to assess the qualification of trainers, and suitability of the training in light of other training, qualifications and practical experience you have.

 There are some Business Practices for which there are no commonly recognised formal qualifications available.
 You may have learned the skill through short courses, workshops, on the job training or individual tuition.
 In this case it is your knowledge and experience that are more relevant.